rcl9/Imagery-of-Past-Projects/Where It All Started/Readme.md

 - It was where I really got to use a home computer in a hand's on manner for the first time (TRS-80 Model I), before I got my own Exidy Sorcerer.

-- The yearly catalogues were where I could ogle over the huge stereo/quad speakers and receivers, among other items attracting my attention.
+- The <a href="https://www.radioshackcatalogs.com">yearly catalogues</a> were where I could ogle over the huge stereo/quad speakers and receivers, among other items attracting my attention.
 This lead to my early life of wanting to (eventually) acquire a high quality stereo system and of building my own 12" [ducted speakers](<../Woodworking/1983_06 - Speaker pair with 12in woofers.jpg>).

 <img src="Radio Shack Catalogues.JPG" alt="" style="width:75%; height:auto;">